Hafsa-Arshad93/javascript-mini-projects/README.md

 Welcome to my **JavaScript Mini Projects** repository!

-This repository contains beginner-friendly projects that I build while learning and improving my **HTML, CSS, and JavaScript** skills.
-Each project focuses on practicing core JavaScript concepts through real implementation, problem-solving, and responsive UI design.
+In this repository, I am building small projects while learning **HTML, CSS, and JavaScript**.
+These projects help me understand JavaScript concepts better by applying them in real applications.

 ## 📂 Projects

 ### 1. Responsive Calculator 🧮

-- Performs basic arithmetic operations.
-- Built with a responsive and user-friendly interface.
+A simple calculator that can perform basic calculations.
+I built this project to practice JavaScript logic and making a responsive design.

-- **Concepts practiced:**
+**Concepts learned:**
 - DOM manipulation
 - Functions
 - Event handling
-  - Expression evaluation using `eval()` *(used intentionally for learning purposes; I also understand alternative approaches for handling calculations)*
+- Using `eval()` for calculations *(for learning purpose)*

 ---

 ### 2. Breaking News Generator 📰

-- Generates random funny breaking news headlines.
+A fun project that creates random funny news headlines using JavaScript.

-- Uses JavaScript arrays and random number generation.
-- **Concepts practiced:**
+**Concepts learned:**
 - Arrays
 - `Math.random()`
 - `Math.floor()`
-  - Dynamic DOM manipulation
+- Changing HTML content using JavaScript

 ---

 ### 3. Secure Password Generator 🔐

-- Generates strong random passwords based on user preferences.
-- Allows users to select password length, numbers, and symbols.
-- Features a copy-to-clipboard option.
+A password generator that creates random passwords according to user choices.
+It also has a copy button to copy the password.

-- **Concepts practiced:**
+**Concepts learned:**
 - Conditional statements
 - Loops
-  - Random character generation
+- Random value generation
-  - Browser Clipboard API
+- Clipboard API
 - DOM manipulation

 ---

 ### 4. Dice Roller 🎲

-- Simulates rolling a six-sided dice.
-- Displays a random dice face and the rolled number.
+A simple dice rolling project where a random dice number and image are shown when the user clicks.

-- Responsive and interactive user interface.
-- **Concepts practiced:**
+**Concepts learned:**
 - Functions
 - Event handling
 - `Math.random()`
 - `Math.floor()`
-  - Conditional statements (`if...else`)
+- `if...else` conditions
 - DOM manipulation
 - `textContent`

+---

+### 5. To-Do List App ✅

+A task management app where users can add, complete, and delete tasks.
+Tasks are saved using Local Storage, so they stay after refreshing the page.

+**Concepts learned:**
+- DOM manipulation
+- Events
+- Arrays
+- Local Storage
+- Dynamic content creation
+- JavaScript functions

+---

+### 6. Travel Guide App 🌄

+A place search app where users can search for destinations and get information using an API.

+This was my first project where I worked with real API data and learned how to handle data from external sources.

+**Concepts learned:**
+- Fetch API
+- Async/Await
+- Promises
+- JSON data
+- API integration
+- Optional chaining (`?.`)
+- Error handling using `try...catch`
+- DOM manipulation

 ---